boazbk/tcs/lec_03_computation.md

 The exact working of the brain is still not fully understood, but it seems that to a first approximation it can be modeled by a (very large) _neural network_.

 A neural network is a Boolean circuit that instead of $NAND$ (or even $AND$/$OR$/$NOT$) uses some other gates as the basic basis.
-For example, ine particular basis we can use are _threshold gates_.
+For example, one particular basis we can use are _threshold gates_.
 For every vector $w= (w_0,\ldots,w_{k-1})$ of integers  and  integer $t$ (some or all of whom  could be negative), the _threshold function corresponding to $w,t$_ is the function
 $T_{w,t}:\{0,1\}^k \rightarrow \{0,1\}$ that maps $x\in \{0,1\}^k$ to $1$ if and only if $\sum_{i=0}^{k-1} w_i x_i \geq t$.